Valhall-ai/prompt-injection-mitigations/README.md

 ---

 This is an early draft and feature-incomplete document.
 Contributions are welcome.
-I can be contacted for discussion [here](https://www.linkedin.com/in/jonathanktodd/).
+I can be contacted for discussion [here](https://www.linkedin.com/in/jonathanktodd/). *Views and opinions expressed here are my own and do not represent those of my employer.*